 - Free speech should be monitored in the workplace.

-- Can personal be separate from professional in 2022?
+- Personal life needs to be separated from professional in 2023.

 - Pregnancy leave is certain to make the career graph steeper for women and men.

 These topics call for a thoughtful discussion of the history and its impact, to identify the problems and address them.
 Civil Dialogue doesn’t focus on who's right and who's wrong.

 Instead, the goal is to grow your understanding of the topic at hand, consider new perspectives, and make informed decisions.

 Civil Dialogue Format

 Civil Dialogue is all about people.
 It takes place in community spaces like an office, university campus, or meeting halls.
 Participants come unprepared to the Civil Dialogue without any intimation of the topic.

 The Dialogue has a predefined format, as follows: